Traditional Brazilian Brigadeiros

 Now that the body is made and completely cold we need to shape the brigadeiros into their traditional round form.
 Here is where things start to get “sticky” and you can end with a hot mess.

-Now that you have you round shaped brigadeiros the fun part begins.
+Now that you have your round-shaped brigadeiros the fun part begins.
 The traditional coating is granulated chocolate but you can get creative and make a few of them with rainbow sprinkles coating — I’m so into everything unicorn so I had to do it.
 They look extra cute and colorful.

 Finally, let them sit in the fridge for 1 hour so they get into shape when you serve them.